 Basic personal accident cover is included as standard in most policies.
 However, you can pay around £20 to increase the benefit to £100,000.
 This can also be bought separately.

 Key insurance helps pay for a replacement if your keys go missing.
 The cover provided will also pay for replacement locks.
 Some providers will also offer 24-hour assistance.

 What car insurance fees do I pay?

-Set-up and renewal fees are relatively rare and are usually charged by online brokers.
-For example, Hastings Direct charges £20 for new customers and to renew the policies of existing ones.
+Renewal fees are relatively rare and are usually charged by online brokers.
+For example, the AA charges £28 for customers to renew the policies of existing ones.